 Across the five classrooms, at least 140 students will be involved in the development of the video’s goals, content and script.
 Three students from each class (15 students total) will be supported by their teachers and will develop the content of the videos including determining locations, the information presented, and individuals who appear in the video.
 Our third partner in the project, Free Spirit Media, will film and produce the videos, and collaborate with the students and teachers to facilitate a pre-production session where students can learn more about the video production process, exposing them to careers in the film and media industry.

 We were also delighted to learn this month that we have been accepted to the 2019 cohort of the University of Chicago’s Community Programs Accelerator!
 The Community Programs Accelerator at the University of Chicago aims to support the success of nonprofits whose work benefits neighborhoods in the Mid-South Side.
-Through partnerships with industry practitioners and connections to University resources, this new initiative will provide technical assistance to help develop and strengthen community-based organizations.
-It will also foster connections between these organizations, promoting a strong network of nonprofits in the mid-South Side.
+Through partnerships with industry practitioners and connections to University resources, this initiative provides technical assistance to help develop and strengthen community-based organizations.
+It also fosters connections between these organizations, promoting a strong network of nonprofits in the mid-South Side.

-The Accelerator supports us in all aspects of growth and in the coming year, we have outlined a few key projects including the development of a Theory of Change and a breakfast for our Chicago-based partners in Food Education in March.
+The Accelerator supports Pilot Light in all aspects of growth and in the coming year, we have outlined a few key projects including the development of a Theory of Change and a breakfast for our Chicago-based partners in Food Education.